The 411 on Sidewall Bubbles in Tires

 Tires are one of the key components to a safe and smooth ride in your vehicle.
 Virginia Tire & Auto recommends educating yourself on basic tire maintenance to ensure no trouble arises while traveling.

-Under inflation or over inflating a tire can also cause a bubble to surface.
+Under-inflating or over-inflating a tire can also cause a bubble to surface.
 Occasionally, a tire can have defects while being manufactured but that is rare.
 It is important to note that the driver may not notice the impact.

 Unfortunately, if your tire develops a bubble, it is not repairable.
-A sidewall bubble is a sign of internal failure and continued use of the bubbled tire will lead to a gradual weakening of the over-strained cords, which causes a larger bulge and eventually causes it to fail.
+A sidewall bubble is a sign of internal failure and continued use of the bubbled tire will lead to a gradual weakening of the over-strained cords, which causes a larger bulge and results in tire failure.